How did the Advanced Practice Psychiatric Nurse (APRN) role begin?

 Is an APRN the same as a nurse practitioner?

-APRN is an umbrella term for nurses with an advanced degree —Master’s of Science Nurssing (MSN) or doctorate.
-Nurse ractitioners, certified nurse specialists, midwives, and nurse anesthetists are all considered an APRN.
+APRN is an umbrella term for nurses with an advanced degree —Master’s of Science Nursing (MSN) or doctorate.
+Nurse practitioners, certified nurse specialists, midwives, and nurse anesthetists are all considered an APRN.

 What is the difference between a psychiatric nurse practitioner/certified nurse specialist vs psychiatrist?